yunpengn/blog/README.md

 - You may not use the material for commercial purposes; and
 - If you remix, transform, or build upon the material, you may not distribute the modified material; and
 - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+> In summary, the licence mentioned above allows you to view and share this work in its original form via any meidum.
+However, you are **NOT** allowed to modify it for other uses (_such as to create your own website_).

 A copy of the licence has been attached to this repository, and can be found [here](LICENSE.md).
 You may seek permissions beyond the scope of this license by contacting the author at [neilniuyunpeng@gmail.com](mailto:neilniuyunpeng@gmail.com).<br>